Creamy Vegan Pumpkin Bean Soup

 - It’s so simple to make but tastes as if you fussed over it all day.

-- It's one of those meals that I always keep the ingredients on hand in the pantry, and it can be whipped up quickly.
+- It’s one of those meals I always keep the ingredients for in the pantry, and it can be whipped up quickly.

 - Most of the ingredients are canned goods, so this is a great choice on those days when fresh produce is running low.